Menace (video game): Gameplay

 The player controls an alien space fighter, moving through six stages on the planet of Draconia to advance through the game.
 Players use the ship's weaponry—lasers and cannons—to attack all advancing enemies, and defeat the level's boss: a guardian of Draconia.
 The six bosses act as Draconia's living defence mechanisms—the planet was created to habituate gruesome and harmful creatures, of which there are over sixty, participating in unlawful tasks.
 In the game's levels, players discover space debris, which can be converted into upgrades for the ship.
 The debris appears as tokens, and grants players additional weapons and upgrades, such as lasers, cannons, and improved ship and weapon power.
 The ship also has a shield, which provides temporary protection from enemies; contact with enemies and walls depletes the shields, increasing players' vulnerability to death.

 Development

-DMA Design was founded in 1987 by David Jones, Russell Kay, Steve Hammond and Mike Dailly, in Dundee, Scotland.
-Originally working under the name Acme Software, they began developing games for the Commodore 64 and Amiga.
-Jones began developing Menace under the working title CopperCon1, in his bedroom at his parents' house.
-He was attending the Dundee Institute of Technology at the time.
-To publish the game in 1988, Jones first approached Hewson Consultants, where Andrew Braybrook played the game and recommended it to Hewson.
-When Jones was informed that Hewson wanted the game to be the "Amiga version of Zynaps ", he realised that sales would be limited, and refused to sign the contract; despite this, Hewson had already promoted the game in Popular Computing Weekly, before the deal was officially dropped.
+Game development studio Acme Software was founded in 1987 by David Jones, Russell Kay, Steve Hammond, and Mike Dailly, in Dundee, Scotland.
+Jones began developing Menace under the working title CopperCon1 in his bedroom at his parents' house while attending the Dundee Institute of Technology at the time.
+Jones approached Hewson Consultants to publish the game in 1988; after playing, Andrew Braybrook recommended it to Hewson.
+When Jones was informed Hewson wanted the game to be the "Amiga version of Zynaps ", he realised sales would be limited and refused to sign the contract.
+Hewson had already promoted the game in Popular Computing Weekly before the deal was dropped.
 After signing a publishing deal with Psygnosis, Acme Software was renamed DMA Design.